facelessuser/coloraide/docs/src/markdown/advanced.md

 tight a translation to and from.

 Additionally, some color spaces have very dynamic achromatic responses, as an interesting example, let's consider CAM16 JMh.
-This color space actually has its lower limit for achromatic gradually rise higher and higher as lightness increases.
+This color space actually has its lower limit for achromatic colors gradually rise higher and higher as lightness increases.
 Not only that, the achromatic line actually passes mainly through hue ~209.5 for most achromatic colors lighter than black.